210 2-Door Sedan

 In the writers mind the real highlight of this car is the absolutely gorgeous turquoise and black interior.
 A two tone split bench in front, and a full, bench in the rear, not unlike the rest of the car in “minty” (pardon the pun) condition.
 The chrome and black dash has immaculate gauges including a new speedometer in the middle, as well as a column mounted tachometer, and triple gauges hanging from the center.
 Noted is the original steering wheel with retro 1950's script saying two ten.
 The radio with an AUX line in allows you to play whatever you want, just get the adapter.
 A great turquoise headliner, and very nice door panels are there for the eye to behold.
 New seatbelts in the front and rear are added, as well as a Hurst shifter on the floor in the middle of the front bench.

-In a detailed engine bay sits the 383ci V8 which is adorned by several new flat black aluminum accoutrements including water pump, valve covers, Edelbrock manifold, and Edelbrock air cleaner.
+In a detailed engine bay sits the 383ci V8 with just 750 miles on it, which is adorned by several new flat black aluminum accoutrements including water pump, valve covers, Edelbrock manifold, and Edelbrock air cleaner.
 Ceramic headers, a new electric fan and a chrome fan pulley are strapped on as well.
+It has 440hp+ and 460 lb/ft of torque.
 An M22 Hurst 4-speed manual transmission replaces the original.